 2.)
-Missing and/or Incomplete Application Document(s): A fee will be charged for each missing and/or incomplete application document(s).
-The applicant will be contacted with a list of missing and/or incomplete item(s) or document(s) by e-mail.
-The applicant will have five (5) business days for competitive applicants and thirty (30) business days for Multifamily Housing Revenue Bond applicants from notification by AHFA to provide the required item(s) or document(s) and applicable fee(s).
+Missing and/or Incomplete Application Document(s) & Third-Party Report(s): Applicants are required to submit their final and complete applications by the submission deadline.
+In the event AHFA determines that documents are missing, incomplete or require clarification (e.g. environmental study, market study, or capital needs assessment) the applicant if it so elects, will be allowed a limited reprieve to furnish the required information in order for AHFA to continue to consider the application for funding.
+The applicant will be contacted with a list of missing and/or incomplete documents or clarification items by email.
+The applicant will have five (5) business days for competitive applicants and thirty (30) business days for Multifamily Housing Revenue Bond applicants from notification by AHFA to provide the required document(s) or clarification item(s) and applicable fee(s).
 The fee(s) will be calculated based on the following: